 Description: This course focuses on critical reading, thinking, and writing skills.
 Practice in writing full-length argu¼mentative and persuasive essays or literary analyses challenges students to engage all skills emphasized in the course.
 To further encourage deep critical think¼ing and more textured and sophisticated college-lev¼el writing, texts used may be interdisciplinary in na¼ture and will be organized around a central theme of the instructor?s choice and expertise.
 EN 105/106 (or equivalent) is prerequisite for all literature and writing courses.

-Description: Hemetera, Regis College?s literary journal, is a student-run, annual print and digital publication that features a wide range of Regis undergraduate and graduate poetry, fiction, creative nonfiction, drama, and photography.
+Description: Hemetera, Regis College's literary journal, is a student-run, annual print and digital publication that features a wide range of Regis undergraduate and graduate poetry, prose, photography, and artwork.
 Under the guidance of a faculty advisor, students learn how to develop, edit, design, publish, and market a literary journal.
-Students also work together to organize and host Hemetera?s annual reading and release event for the greater Regis community.
+Students also work together to organize and host Hemetera's annual reading and release event for the greater Regis community.
 This course may be repeated up to four times for a total of 2 credits.

 Description: The United States has been shaped from its very beginnings by the migrations of its people.
 Prompted by choice or force, migration stories have often defined how we think of ourselves as Americans and how we have come to consider the American Dream.
 This course will explore these various journeys and hardships through novels, stories, poems, plays, and memoirs spanning the 19th century to today.
 Beginning with precursors such as Eloudah Equiano and William Bradford , we go on to such 19th, 20th, and 21st century voices as Willa Cather, Carlos Bulosan, Sui Sin Far, Anzia Yezierska, Chester Himes, Isaac Bashevis Singer, Meridel LeSeuer, Mario Puzo, Lorraine Hansberry, Leslie Marmon Silko, Maxine Hong Kingston, Jack Kerouac, Christina Garcia, Jhumpa Lahiri, Shaun Tan, Karolina Waclawiak, and Chimamanda Ngozi Adichie to explore the effects of migration and immigration on our notions of American identity.
 Prerequisites: EN105, EN106.